 - Be Whale Wise - If you're out on the water with whales, keep it quiet by staying slow, giving the whales their space, and following all guidelines and regulations (kayaks and non-motorized vessels, too!) to reduce your impact on the whales.
 Watching from shore is a great alternative.

 - Volunteer - find a local habitat restoration event, at your local river or waterway, a park, or public land.
 Restoring habitat leads to healthier and safer watersheds for us all.
 (In the Seattle area?
-Join OSA member group Whale Scout at one of their Helpin' Out events to restore salmon habitat!)
+OSA member groups have awesome volunteer opportunities - find more information here).

 - Clean it up - be that person who picks up trash on the sidewalk!
 Again, you might not feel like it makes a difference at the time, but if three people see your selfless act, they might be inspired to do the same, and the idea spreads.
 Clean up after yourself, too - and any furry friends you're looking after.
 Pet waste is huge, often overlooked source of excess "fertilizer" and disease to the environment.

 - Tell the story - change only comes when we know what we're changing for.
 Tell your friends, family, co-workers, and community members about the Southern Residents, and how your area is connected to them.
 Share the orcas' story and inspire others to step up and contribute to a clean, healthy, safe ecosystem to support the survival of these amazing orcas, the incredible salmon, and our beautiful Pacific Northwest ecosystem.
 Maybe even submit a letter to the editor (LTE) in your local paper, sharing your opinion on an issue.